|Front Office Biographies|

 Managing General Partner

 During his tenure as the Managing General Partner, the D-backs have twice captured the National League West Division (2007, '11), reaching the NLCS for just the second time in the franchise's existence in 2007.
 As a commitment to the fans, Kendrick and the D-backs' ownership group continue to reinvest all profits into the team.
-Under Kendrick's leadership, through equity and debt restructures, the team has eliminated more than $200 million of debt, putting the franchise on sound financial ground for years to come.
+Under Kendrick's leadership, through equity and debt restructures, the team has eliminated more than $210 million of debt, putting the franchise on sound financial ground for years to come.
 Additionally, he led the negotiations with FOX Sports Arizona on a 20-year extension that begins in 2016 and is the largest financial transaction in franchise history.